K4TFJ/Detonator/README.md

 10160 DATA 0,208,201,2,176,8,173,16,208,9,1,141,16,208,96
 ```

-I have made a few comments
+I have added a few comments to the original file.

-Look at the 'improved' file for a smaller and faster version (work in progress... untested as of yet)
+Have a look at the 'improved' file for a smaller and faster version (work in progress... untested as of yet)
 There was some uneccesary storing, loading and comparing, so I am attempting to fix that.
 I dont expect a
 large increase in speed.
 It is definately smaller, so less to type in once I have the DATA lines ready.